Choose the Right Internet Type

 Why is my internet slow even though I pay for a fast plan?

 Several factors can cause this.
-Your WiFi router may be a bottleneck—try testing with a wired ethernet connection.
+Your Wi-Fi router may be a bottleneck, so test both by Wi-Fi and, if possible, by wired Ethernet.
 If you have cable, peak-hour congestion may slow your connection.
 If you have DSL, distance from equipment affects speeds.
-Run a speed test at different times of day to identify patterns, and contact your provider if speeds consistently fall well below what you pay for.
+Run a speed test at different times of day to identify patterns, then use our slow internet troubleshooting guide before calling your provider.

 Is Starlink good enough for working from home?

-For most remote work, yes.
-Starlink’s speeds (typically 50–150 Mbps) and latency (25–50 ms) support video calls, cloud applications, and file transfers.
-The main caveats: brief weather-related interruptions, occasional dropouts if obstructions block the satellite view, and higher latency than fibre for applications that require instant response.
-It is a very good option where wired alternatives are poor or unavailable.
+For most remote work, yes, if the dish has a clear view of the sky and your area is not heavily congested.
+Starlink can support video calls, cloud applications, and file transfers, but the main caveats are weather-related interruptions, dropouts from obstructions, and higher latency than fibre for applications that require instant response.
+It is a strong option where wired alternatives are poor or unavailable.

 What is the difference between 5G home internet and 5G mobile?